A link to reset your password has been sent to your email

 The water birds are the highlights, and in many areas, the park’s tracks follow close to the water’s edge, allowing you great sightings of specialties like the long-toed lapwing and rufous-bellied heron, if you can take your eyes off the elephants in the swamp.

-Incidentally, although Tsavo East and Tsavo West share a name and a common border, coinciding with the Mombasa highway, they are two distinct national parks with different eco-systems: the wooded and hilly landscapes, dotted with volcanic cones and dramatic, black lava flows of Tsavo West National Park and the much flatter, more open plains and scattered bush that characterize Tsavo East National Park.
+Incidentally, although Tsavo East and Tsavo West share a name and a common border, coinciding with the Mombasa highway, they are two distinct national parks with different eco-systems: the wooded and hilly landscapes, dotted with volcanic cones and dramatic, black lava flows of Tsavo West National Park, and the much flatter, more open plains and scattered bush that characterizes Tsavo East National Park.

 The southern part of Tsavo East National Park is a popular destination for short Tsavo East National Park safaris by minibus from the coast.
-But the park can be visited by safari vehicles coming in all direction (Nairobi, Amboseli, Tsavo West, and more).
+But the park can be visited by safari vehicles coming from all directions (Nairobi, Amboseli, Tsavo West, and more).

 Tsavo East is mostly a vast flat plain of sandy soil, split by the shallow trough of the Galana River.
 Nearly all visits take place south of the Galana, where seasonal streams form tributaries that run into the river, their banks lined by small areas of thicker bush.
 Another watercourse, the seasonal Voi River, runs east through this part of the park, feeding the shallow Aruba dam and then meandering to the coast.